towhee-io/towhee-docs/docs/tutorials/reverse-image-search.md

 The first step in building a reverse image search system is selecting an appropriate embedding model and one of its associated pipelines.
 Within Towhee, all pipelines can be found on the [Towhee hub](https://towhee.io/pipelines).
 Clicking on any of the categories on the right hand side of the page will filter the results based on the specified task; selecting the `image-embedding` category will reveal all image embedding pipelines that Towhee offers.
 We also provide a summary of popular image embedding pipelines [here](https://docs.towhee.io/pipelines/image-embedding).

-Resource requirments, accuracy, inference latency are key trade-offs when selecting a proper pipeline.
+Resource requirements, accuracy, inference latency are key trade-offs when selecting a proper pipeline.
 Towhee provides a multitude of pipelines to meet various application demands.
 The current state-of-the-art embedding pipelines are ensemble pipelines that include multiple models (our [best ensemble](https://towhee.io/towhee/image-embedding-3ways-ensemble-v1) combines the Swin Transformer with EfficientNet and Resnet-101).
 These pipelines are fairly computational expensive.
 In contrast, if a slightly less "accurate" but much faster pipeline is okay for your application, we recommend EfficientNet ([image-embedding-efficientnetb7](https://towhee.io/towhee/image-embedding-efficientnetb7)).
 For demonstration purposes, we will be using Resnet-50 ([image-embedding-resnet50](https://towhee.io/towhee/image-embedding-resnet50)) in this tutorial.

 ```python
 from towhee import pipeline